-This is an initial public offering of shares of common stock of Leonardo DRS, Inc. The selling stockholder, Leonardo US Holding, Inc., a wholly owned subsidiary of Leonardo - Società per azioni, is offering 31,900,000 shares of common stock.
+This is an initial public offering of shares of common stock of Leonardo DRS, Inc. The selling stockholder, Leonardo US Holding, Inc., a wholly owned subsidiary of Leonardo - Societá per azioni, is offering shares of common stock.
 We will not receive any of the proceeds from the sale of the shares being sold by the selling stockholder in this offering.

 Prior to this offering, there has been no public market for our common stock.
-We have applied to list our common stock on the New York Stock Exchange ("NYSE"), under the symbol "DRS."
+We intend to apply to list our common stock on the New York Stock Exchange ("NYSE"), under the symbol "DRS."

-We anticipate that the initial public offering price will be between \$20.00 and \$22.00 per share.
+We anticipate that the initial public offering price will be between \$ and \$ per share.

-After the completion of this offering, the selling stockholder will continue to hold up to 78.0% of our common stock and we expect to be a "controlled company" within the meaning of the corporate governance standards of the NYSE.
+After the completion of this offering, the selling stockholder will continue to hold up to "controlled company" within the meaning of the corporate governance standards of the NYSE.